Marila Kozdra - Bachelor of Speech and Language Pathology (Honours) - 2017

 My parents had completed TAFE level qualifications, however in my nuclear unit I was the first female to become a university level health professional.
 I was also the first in the family within the health field with a university qualification.
 Definitely the first speech pathologist!

 What high school did you attend?
-Would you be interested in going back to your school to talk to current students about your CSU experience?
+Would you be interested in going back to your school to talk to current students about your Charles Sturt experience?

 Kardinia International College, Absolutely would be happy to speak about the experience and impact on my career journey.